madetech/handbook/benefits/pension_scheme.md

 ### Higher rate tax payer

-If you are a higher rate tax payer, then you pay 40% income tax on any earnings above £50,000, leaving you entitled to an additional tax relief beyond the 20% recovered automatically.
+If you are a higher rate tax payer you pay 40% income tax on any earnings above £50,000, leaving you entitled to an additional tax relief beyond the 20% recovered automatically.
 You must claim this additional tax relief to ensure that your pension contributions are entirely tax-free.

 In order to do that, you will need to [complete a self assessment](https://www.gov.uk/tax-on-your-private-pension/pension-tax-relief#when-you-have-to-claim-tax-relief) form at the end of each tax year and will be entitled to a tax rebate that can be paid directly to your bank account.